1ypi/Discord-Bot-RAT/README.md

 Copy your Bot Token (click "Reset Token" if blank)
-🔐 Keep this secret - it's your bot's password!

 4. Invite Bot to Your Server
 Go to "OAuth2" → "URL Generator"